 As an employee of Leon County Schools, you have a choice of membership in one of the two retirement plans offered by the Florida Retirement System (FRS).
-The two plans are the FRS Pension Plan and the FRS Investment

-Plan.
-New employees must choose one of the plans before the end of the fifth month following employment.
-You are automatically placed in the Pension Plan, and if you fail to file an election during the five-month period, you will remain in the Pension Plan.
+The two plans are the FRS Pension Plan and the FRS Investment Plan.
+New employees must choose one of the plans before the end of the 8th month following employment.
+You are automatically placed in the Investment Plan, and if you fail to file an election during the 8-month period, you will remain in the Investment Plan.
+The only exception is for Special Risk Class members who will automatically be placed in the Pension Plan.
 After that period, new employees and employees who already have chosen a plan will have another opportunity to change plans (your second election) anytime during your FRS career.
 Once this second election is made, you may not again change retirement plans.